Variations on "Là ci darem la mano"

 Frédéric Chopin's Variations on "Là ci darem la mano" for piano and orchestra, Op.
 2, was written in 1827, when he was aged 17.
 "Là ci darem la mano" is a duet sung by Don Giovanni and Zerlina in act 1 of Mozart's 1787 opera Don Giovanni.
 In a manuscript of this composition, dedicated to his schoolfriend Tytus Woyciechowski, the latter replied on the title page in written form „J’accepte avec plaisir“ („I accept with pleasure“).
 Chopin's work inspired Robert Schumann's famous exclamation: "Hats off, gentlemen, a genius."
 The work is often recorded and played in concert.
 A typical performance lasts from 17 to 19 minutes.
-One autograph is held by the Österreichische Nationalbibliothek.
+One autograph of the version for solo piano is held by the Austrian National Library.

 Structure

-The work is in the key of B-flat major throughout, except for the Adagio of Variation 5, which is in the minor key.
+The work is in the key of B-flat major throughout, except for the Adagio of Variation 5, which is in the parallel minor key.